mikevelko/store-app/README.md

 ## Bugs
 There is one bug with refreshing navigation component, after buying some thing it's not refreshing, but on the backend side user's money is updating

-And bug with comics API caused by returning 'opaque' values.
+And bug with comics API from task is caused by returning 'opaque' values.
 So i decided to change API